Stress

 Quick Self-Care Tips

-- 1Identify your stress triggers
+- 1Identify your stress triggers—keep a stress journal

-- 2Practice time management
+- 2Practice time management and prioritization

 - 3Set boundaries and learn to say no

-- 7Take breaks throughout the day
+- 7Take regular breaks throughout the day

-- 8Prioritize sleep
+- 8Prioritize 7-9 hours of quality sleep

-- 9Reduce caffeine and alcohol
+- 9Limit caffeine and alcohol

 Disclaimer: These are general wellness suggestions, not medical treatment recommendations.
 They may help manage symptoms but should not replace professional medical care.